cacao-org/cacao/AOloopControl/examples/README.md

 	cacaouser:~$ milk-streamCTRL  # monitor streams
 	cacaouser:~$ milk-procCTRL    # monitor processes

-Each example comes with a set of user scripts, following the naming convention aorun-XXX-<description>, where XXX is an integer representing in which order scripts should be exectuted.
+Each example comes with a set of user scripts, following the naming convention aorun-XXX-yyyyyy, where XXX is an integer representing in which order scripts should be exectuted, and yyyyyy is a descriptive name.
 For example:

 	cacaouser:~/LOOPROOTDIR$ ./aorun-000-simstart  # start hardware simulator